dnoneill/jekyll-lunr-js-custom-search/demo/docs/quickstart/setup.md

 ## Fields
 Fields defines the fields which get indexed.
 Each field entry has three required fields and two optional fields:
-- **searchfield** which is the field used in the search form.
+- **searchfield** is the field used in the search form.
 It should be one word.
 - **boost** which determines how important a match in lunr is.
 [More information on boosts](https://lunrjs.com/guides/searching.html#boosts)).
 - **jekyllfields** is also always a list even if a single jekyll field.
 This is the field in the markdown file.
 It allows for multiple fields to be searched in a single search field.
-For example, searching `name` will match the query against the `preferredName` and the `variantNames`.
+For example, searching `name` will match the query against the `preferredName` and the `variantNames` [see full example](#full-settings-example)
 - **facetfield (optional)** has a value of **true** if used.
 If set as true, it will create a facet in the search interface for the field.
+(These are ethnicities, occupation, cities, and counties in the [demo]({{site.baseurl}}/demo?q=&name=&ethnicity=))
 - **widget (optional)** type of cleaner for complex data.
 It can require more data based upon the type of widget.
-See section below for information on widgets.
+See [section below](#widgets-for-complex-fields) for information on widgets.

 ### Widgets for complex fields
 There are additional fields called widgets for more complex data.
-They are not needed for jekyll fields that are strings or lists or strings.
+They are not needed for jekyll fields that are strings or lists of strings.

 #### Nested widget
-The **nested** widget takes a complex field seen below.
-It will take any field with nested field below.
+The **nested** widget takes a complex field like the example below.
 The example below is the most complex instance that will work with the nested widget.

 It would also work if wlCity was not in a list.
 It also requires the field **parentfield**.
 In the example below the parent field would be "workLocations" and the jekyllfields would be wlCity and/or wlCounty.

 ```
 workLocations: